AllenInstitute/patchseqtools/README.md

 # patchseqtools

-R functions for gene selection and analysis of patch-seq data.
+R functions for gene selection and analysis of Patch-seq data.

-patchseqtools includes many functions that are used for QC and cell typing of patch-seq cells.
+`patchseqtools` includes several functions that are used for quality control and cell typing of Patch-seq cells at the Allen Institute.
+Many of these functions are wrappers for functions from other libraries (see below) and we enourage proper citation of relevant tools when using those functions.

 Specific topics include:
     1) Assigning quality scores to each cell (mostly wrapper functions for https://github.com/PavlidisLab/patchSeqQC)